All Episodes

 But don't give up on me.

-I got some good friends that live down the street.
+Sweet, I got some good friends that live down the street.

-Oh no.
+Oh no!

-I got my toes in a water.
+I got my toes in the water, ass in the sand.

-My head in life is good today.
+Love is good today.

-How do you send my connects?
+How do you send my alcohol?

-Yeah, I'm leaving, GA.
+Yeah, I'm leaving GA.

-And we're coming to your safety.
+And we're coming to your center.

-And if you want a little bang in the yin yang, come along.
+And if you want a little bang in your yin-yang, come along.

 When the devil finished, Johnny said, Well, you're pretty good, old son.

-Found the mountain run boys from the devil's in the house of the rising sun.
+The devil's in the house of the rising sun.

 Doesn't music make you feel good?

-Makes me feel so good.
+It makes me feel so good.

-Um, and by the way, when second we're gonna talk to our buddy Charlie Daniels, he's got a veterans nonprofit.
+And by the way, in the second, we're going to talk to our buddy Charlie Daniels.

 It's called the Journey Home Project.